 - vacuuming carpets frequently using a good vacuum cleaner with a HEPA filter

-- keeping humidity levels down in your home with ventilation – for example, are the kitchen and bathroom exhaust fans working properly, and is there a window you can keep open some of the time?
+- keeping humidity levels down in your home using kitchen and bathroom exhaust fans and keeping windows open

 - trying not to have carpets in your home where possible

-- trying not to cover furniture with cloth – for example, draping rugs and throws over a couch – which can give dust mites a place to breed.
+- trying not to cover furniture with cloth – for example, avoid draping rugs and throws over a couch.

 Children can become allergic to the hair, dander and saliva of animals like cats, dogs, horses and rabbits.

 Allergies to animals usually cause symptoms in the skin, nose or eyes from contact with the animal dander.
-These allergies are most likely to cause itchy skin, hives and an itchy, runny nose and eyes.
+These allergies are most likely to cause itchy skin, hives, an itchy, runny nose, and itchy eyes.
 They can also make your child’s hay fever or asthma worse.